Skip to main content

 How is an LLC different from other types of business entities?
 One feature of a limited liability company (LLC) is liability protection.
 You might be wondering what would happen if someone sues your small business.
 The answer depends on the type of business entity that you have.
 A sole proprietor could lose personal assets like a house or car.
 If you are the owner of an LLC, your LLC could protect your personal assets.

-There is also liability protection with a corporation, but a corporation is more expensive to operate and has additional requirements such as maintaining a board of directors.
+There is also liability protection with a corporation, but a corporation is more expensive to operate and has additional requirements such as maintaining a board of directors, keeping minutes, and holding annual meetings.

 Another difference between an LLC and other business structures has to do with taxes.
-With an LLC, income tax can pass through to the owner's personal tax return.
+With an LLC, income tax can pass through to the owner’s personal tax return, avoiding double-taxation.
 For this reason, small business owners may want to form an LLC for tax purposes.

 How to Form a Limited Liability Company

 One step in forming an LLC is to decide on a business name.
 Another step is to file articles of organization.
 There are filing fees for the articles of the organization.
-Before you file, you may want to decide on your registered agent.
-You will also need an operating agreement.
+When you file, you need a registered agent.
+You can see what formation requirements your state has in this article.
+Only some states require you to have an LLC operating agreement, but it is a good idea to have.

 LLC filing fees are different from state to state.
 There is also an annual fee.
 For more information on each step in the process, visit our page on forming an LLC.